 Sara looked glum.
 "Isn't there anything you can do?
 Can I bleach it or something?
 Do you have a spell that can do it?"

 Genny fixed them both a coffee, and they sat down.
-Business was a bit slow in the winter cold, and Genny was happy for the company.
+Business was a bit slow in the winter cold, the love incantation was suffering frost bite and Genny was happy for the company.

 "You have lovely hair.
 You shouldn't wear it thin with additives and chemicals.
 Besides, most people would pay thousands of dollars for your natural color.
 I would love to have your hair."